jakobadam/packer-qemu-templates/README.md

 $ packer build windows-2012-R2-standard-amd64.json
 ```

-There is also version with vagrant SSH keys included:
+There is also a version with vagrant SSH keys included:

 ```bash
 $ cd windows